nimily/impute/README.md

 # general-soft-impute
-Implementing soft-impute for general sampling distributions
+Implementation of soft-impute for general sampling distributions